passcod/in-the-pale-darkness-of-dawn/notes/lexicon.md

 “student”.
 Eventually made its way to Force organisations and then appropriated by the Jedi Order or one of its antecedents as **Padawan**.
-Was originally for all and any student, not just Force-sensitives, but the Ancient Arkanii (Tatooine is an Arkanii-sector world) taught all students in the knowledge and their traditions of the Force, regardless of whether they could actively use it.
+Was originally for all and any student, not just Force-sensitives, but the Ancient Arkanii (Tatooine is an Arkanis-sector world) taught all students in the knowledge and their traditions of the Force, regardless of whether they could actively use it.

 **Matari**, an Ancient Nahan word for "teacher".
 In the broader Galaxy, the name of a particular half-staff form that was taught to Jeda'ii by a nomadic martial arts school.
 Later evolved into the **Matachi** lightsaber form.

+**The three Walks of the Moon, the three Wells of the Sun, and the Seventh Whill, all encompassing.** Older than history, a name or a myth about the seven aspects of the Force.
+The Moon, Sun, and Void all feature in various stories and tales of the nomadic people of the Galaxy, reaching back tenmillenia through the unbroken chain of oral traditions.